 Why did it start?
 Some SHCJ wanted to join with other SHCJ to learn more about, and act on, new understandings of the sacredness and interconnectedness of creation and how new scientific discoveries were enhancing our religious beliefs.

 Who belongs?
 Any Sister of the Holy Child Jesus, Associate, or other person is welcome to become a member or to be on the e-mail list.
-To join, contact either Sr. Roey McSorley or Sr. Terri MacKenzie and give your name, email address, mailing address, and which group you wish to join.
+Members are distinguished by their willingness to respond to action items during the year (e.g. the annual evaluation), and by their desire to attend the biennial ESG meeting or to participate via conference call to plan for the following year.
+Those exclusively on the e-mail list do not have any additional responsibilities.
+To join, contact Sr. Terri MacKenzie (firstname.lastname@example.org) and kindly provide your name, e-mail address, mailing address, and which group (member or e-mail only) you wish to join.

 What is your mission statement?
 The ESG Mission Statement simply elaborates the SHCJ mission statement — to find God living and acting in us and in our world.
 It lists ways members strive to implement it and other pertinent SHCJ statements.
 This is the Mission Statement of the American Province’s EcoSpirituality Group:

 “For this is our mission: to help others believe that God lives and acts in them